 Police record checks

-An applicant must provide two (2) current pieces of identification, one of which must be government-issued and include the applicant's name, date of birth, signature (where applicable), photo, and expiry date.
+An applicant applying in person or who failed the EIV (Electronic Identification Verification) must provide two (2) current pieces of identification, one of which must be government-issued and include the applicant's name, date of birth, signature (where applicable), photo, and expiry date.

 Below are the identifications accepted by the Service.

 You must provide at least one of the following:

 - Manitoba identification card (issued by Manitoba Public Insurance)

 - Secure certificate of Indian status card

 - Single Journey Travel Document issued by the Government of Canada

 Other pieces of identification